 2.1.1.1 Deliver WRAP O&G inventory, ensuring no double counting of interstate O&G fields

 OGWG: The OGWG will identify and review existing oil and gas specific work products.
 Relevant strengths, areas for improvement, and gaps will be identified.
 Particular attention will be given to base year emissions inventory emission factors, calculation methods, assumptions and tracking of emissions reduction regulations, data completeness for minor source / midstream facilities, data for non-point sources not reporting directly to air agencies, and other topics.
-[Completion in March 2018]

 The OGWG will develop regionally consistent base year oil & gas emissions inventories for the WRAP Region.
 The base year emission inventories will utilize work products with the most relevance and strength as the basis to focus on areas for improvement and gaps.
 To the extent feasible, technical improvements to emissions inventories will be made.
 Emission factor, speciation profiles, and spatial surrogate information will be identified for oil and gas sources.
 Reconciliation with existing inventories would be performed to ensure no double counting.

-[Completion in Summer 2018]
+The OGWG will leverage work performed to develop the WRAP oil and gas base year inventory (version 1) to review 2016 Modeling Platform base year emissions.

 2.1.2 Refine base year inventory